Centre for Cities: Research

-In 2018, the Centre for Cities released a report challenging the Government's approach to improving UK business productivity.
+The Centre has undertaken work for the All Party Urban Development Group, an All-party parliamentary group.
+In 2018, the Centre released a report challenging the Government's approach to improving UK business productivity.
 They suggest that the Government should focus on the UK's weaker regions to attract more productive exporters, and not just focus on the UK's least productive companies in general.

 Funding

 In November 2022, the funding transparency website Who Funds You? gave Centre for Cities a B grade (rating goes from A to E).